OctopusDeploy/blog/blog/2025-01/ami-blue-green/index.md

 ## Building the AMI

 The deployable artifact to an ASG is an [Amazon Machine Image (AMI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html).
-There are many ways to create an AMI, but here will use [Packer](https://github.com/hashicorp/packer) to automate the process of creating an EC2 instance, configuring it, and then creating an AMI based on the EC2 instance.
+There are many ways to create an AMI, but here we use [Packer](https://github.com/hashicorp/packer) to automate the process of creating an EC2 instance, configuring it, and then creating an AMI based on the EC2 instance.

 The following Packer template creates an EC2 instance, installs Apache, and then creates an AMI: